-For students who matriculated in Fall 2017 and later, a student who receives passing grades in courses totaling 90 credit hours, with a cumulative grade point average of not less than 2.2, and meets all other requirements, is eligible for the award of the degree of Juris Doctor.
-For students who matriculated in the Fall 2016 and earlier, a student who receives passing grades in courses totaling 90 credit hours, with a cumulative grade point average of not less than 2.0, and meets all other requirements, is eligible for the award of the degree of Juris Doctor.
+A student who receives passing grades in courses totaling 90 credit hours, with a cumulative grade point average of not less than 2.2, and meets all other requirements, is eligible for the award of the degree of Juris Doctor.
 The School offers full and part-time programs that lead to the award of the degree; the same standards of performance are required in each.
 In no case may a student graduate in more than 72 months from matriculation.